itisluiz/DLLForward/README.md

 ## Roadmap
 - [x] Allow for x86 and x64 proxy DLLs, debug or release.
-- [ ] Allow for control of the proxy DLL's header with macros defined before including the header.
+- [x] Allow for control of the proxy DLL's header with macros defined before including the header.
 - [ ] Optional smarter and more robust ways of locating the original DLL.
+- [ ] Support wide characters in paths.
 - [ ] Create a parent project for generically generating and compiling a proxy DLL, with options to load other DLLs on a text file.

 ## Building (With Visual Studio)